Skip to main content

 The critical academic question is whether the aggregation and de-identification processes mandated by the ADA are sufficient to protect individuals from the more subtle forms of discrimination and social sorting that this data makes possible.

-While the law explicitly prohibits employers from accessing individualized data, the analysis of can still lead to discriminatory outcomes.
+While the law explicitly prohibits employers from accessing individualized data, the analysis of aggregated data can still lead to discriminatory outcomes.
 For example, an employer could identify correlations between certain health metrics (prevalent in aggregated data) and higher healthcare costs or lower productivity.

 This could lead them to subtly shift recruiting strategies, alter the physical work environment, or modify benefit plans in ways that disadvantage groups of people with those health characteristics, all without ever targeting a specific individual.
 This form of statistical discrimination is difficult to prove and operates at a systemic level, potentially undermining the individual protections the ADA seeks to provide.